jennaj/jenomics/README.md

-# jenomics
+# Jenomics.us

-A U.S.-based science communication and bioinformatics project
+An open source data science communication project based in the United States.

+All content is created and maintained by @jennaj (California, USA).